kevinroleke/gpufetch/README.md

 1. Create `src/gpufetch/entities/myname.py`
 2. Define your ASCII art as a list of frame lists (one frame = list of strings)
 3. Export `SPEC = EntitySpec(name="myname", frames=[frame1, frame2, ...], color=CYAN)`
-4. It is auto-discovered — no registration needed

 ```python
 from ..ansi import CYAN